learosema/eleventy-from-scratch/README.md

 const sourceFileName = path.basename(history[0]);
 ```

-In order to run `npm run production` on Windows, you will need to tell NPM to use a unix-like shell (I'm using git bash):
+In order to run `npm run production` on Windows, you may need to tell NPM to use a unix-like shell (I'm using git bash):
+(Or use `cross-env`)

 ```sh
 npm config set script-shell "C:\\Program Files\\Git\\bin\\bash.exe"